Kennedy87670/DG_Fashion_stores/README.md

 ## Problem statement
--	What is the top sales by City?
+-	What are the top sales by City?
-- What is the top 10 agents per sales value?
+- What are the top 10 agents per sales value?
 - Sales territory?
 - Sales by validation?
 - Sales chain category?